Vidushi1790/cmpe_249/README.md

 # 3D Object Detection Project Task
+- [x] Environment Setup By Saliha on Google Colab
+- [x] Environment Setup By Vidushi on Google Colab
-- [x] Environment Setup By Saliha
+- [x] Environment Setup By Saliha on HPC
-- [x] Environment Setup By Vidushi
+- [x] Environment Setup By Vidushi on HPC
 - [ ] Create Project Report
 - [ ] Open a pull request